HeroesToolChest/HeroesDecode/README.md

-  --parse-message-events                      Allow the parsing of the message events [default: True] --parse-tracker-events                      Allow the parsing of tracker events [default: True] --parse-game-events                         Allow the parsing of the game events [default: True] --has-tracker-events                        Adds the tracker events to the output json [default: False] --has-game-events                           Adds the game events to the output json [default: False] --include-all-message-events                Includes all the message type events (default is only chat type messages) [default: False]
-  --no-json-display                           Doesn't display the json to the terminal [default: False] -o, --output-directory <output-directory>   Set the directory for the output json file -?, -h, --help                              Show help and usage information
+  --parse-message-events                      Allow the parsing of the message events [default: True] --parse-tracker-events                      Allow the parsing of tracker events [default: True] --parse-game-events                         Allow the parsing of the game events [default: True] --has-tracker-events                        Add the tracker events to the output json --has-game-events                           Add the game events to the output json --include-all-message-events                Include all the message type events (default is only chat type messages) --no-json-display                           Do not display the json to the terminal -o, --output-directory <output-directory>   Set the directory for the output json file -?, -h, --help                              Show help and usage information
 ```